-You will find everything you could possibly need during your stay at Bay View Holiday Park, including striking views of the rolling green fields surrounding you, the perfect base from which to explore the Lakes and Morecambe Bay Estuary, and your very own holiday home you can enjoy all year round.
+There's many things to do around Bay View while staying at Bay View Holiday Park, including striking views of the rolling green fields surrounding you, the perfect base from which to explore the Lakes and Morecambe Bay Estuary, and your very own holiday home you can enjoy all year round.

 And, of course, there is so much to see and do around Bay View that you won’t lack for entertainment for a single moment!
 The area is perfect for the whole family, from two of Britain’s favourite seaside resorts, Blackpool and Morecambe, to the fantastic Area of Outstanding Natural Beauty that is the 300-square mile Forest of Bowland.

 If you love first-class events and attractions that suit everyone, from the littlest ones to the oldest members of the family, centuries-old heritage brimming with history and culture, folklore passed down from generation to generation, and delicious cuisine renowned across the country, Lancashire has exactly what you’ve been looking for!

 Browse Visit Lancashire to learn more about what is going on in the area during your stay with us.

 Not far from Bay View – in fact, only a short walk away –, is the beautiful village of Bolton-le-Sands.
 There is so much to enjoy here, such as the friendly local butcher where you will be able to purchase the finest meat and eggs sourced from local farms.
 If you need something from the grocery store, the local Spar will probably have what you seek!

 After a long day of exploring the area, hiking and just having fun with your kids, how about heading over to Potts Pies, the award-winning pie shop, where you can enjoy a delicious treat you won’t be able to get enough of?